 “They are computing systems with interconnected nodes that work much like neurons in the human brain.
-Using algorithms, they can recognize hidden patterns and correlations in raw data, cluster and classify it, and – over time – continuously learn and improve.”
+Using algorithms, they can recognize hidden patterns and correlations in raw data, cluster and classify it, and – over time – continuously learn and improve.”SAS

 At the core of any NN is what is known as the “Neuron.”
 These can be viewed as the underlying foundation of the human brain and the Central Nervous System (CNS), which includes the spinal cord.

 The basic objective of these cells is to receive all of the inputs from the external environment and convert these into various types of electrical signals that can be processed by the human brain for our thought and reasoning processes.

-It’s important to keep in mind that the development of Neurons is an ongoing process and is known as “Neurogenesis.”
+The development of Neurons is an ongoing process and is known as “Neurogenesis.”
 These cells do not remain in a static state as they are always continuing to evolve even well into the late years of adulthood.

-The Components of a Neuron
+Components of a Neuron

 The Neuron is made of three key components:

-This is where the Neuron receives its input from the outside world.
+The Dendrites is where the Neuron receives its input from the outside world.

-This is where the output of one Neuron is delivered to the next Neuron.
+The Axon/Soma is where the output of one Neuron is delivered to the next Neuron.
 In this regard, these cells don’t operate on their own, they are very interdependent amongst one another.

 The Dendrite also extends out, like branches from a tree.
 These are known as “Spines” and their primary role is to facilitate the communications process of the Neurons.

-The Different Kinds of Neural Networks
+Different types of Neural Networks

-Like Machine Learning (ML), an objective of NNs is to try to make some prediction (which is known as the “Output”) based upon the input that it is being fed.
-In this regard, there are three main types of NN systems, which are as follows:
+Like Machine Learning, NNs try to make some prediction (which is known as the “Output”) based upon the input that it is being fed.
+There are three main types of NN systems:

-1. The Feed Forward Neural Network (FNN):
+1. Feed Forward Neural Network (FNN)

-2. The Recurring Neural Network (RNN):
+2. Recurring Neural Network (RNN)

-This is considered to be a step up from the FNN.
-With this system, the same process is repeated in an iterative fashion, but the key difference here is that the output is not dependent strictly on the input that is being fed into it.
-Rather, it is heavily dependent upon the reliability of the former processes that have just transpired.
+This is considered to be a step up from the FNN where the same process is repeated in an iterative fashion, but the key difference is the output does not strictly depend on the input it is being fed into it.

+Instead, it is heavily dependent upon the reliability of the former processes that have just transpired.
 This kind of NN is used quite a bit today when it comes to Natural Language Processing in Chatbots.

-3. The Convolutional Neural Network (CNN):
+3. Convolutional Neural Network (CNN)

 Convolutional neural networks are deep learning networks that are typically used for image processing.
-They have three main types of layers, which are:

 - Convolutional layer